apache/opendal/examples/rust/02-async-io/README.md

 In this chapter we learnt a lot basic concepts in async rust!
 Now we have known that:

-- How to setup tokio async runtime
+- How to setup tokio async runtime.
-- How to define and call an async function
+- How to define and call an async function.
-- How to write and read data via OpenDAL
+- How to write and read data via OpenDAL.

 ## Challenge Time